HoverBaum/browserbasedgames/README.md

 [Play them now!](http://hoverbaum.github.io/browserbasedgames/)

-## Technical
+## Get involved

 All games are simple implementations of classics that utilize canvas to create a game.
-This project uses [HOPA](https://github.com/HoverBaum/HOPA) to create a single page application in which users can play the games.
+If you are interested in writing games check out the [dev-docs](docs/development.md).